 ON THIS PAGE: You will learn about the factors that doctors use to describe this type of cancer.
 This is called classification.
 Use the menu on the side of your screen.

-While there is no staging system for childhood ALL compared to other types of cancer, there are a number of factors that help doctors choose the best treatment plan and predict the chance that the disease will come back after treatment.
-Doctors plan the child’s treatment based on these and other factors:
+There is no staging system for childhood acute lymphoblastic leukemia (ALL), unlike some other types of cancer.
+However, there are a number of factors that help doctors choose the best treatment plan and predict the chance that the disease will come back after treatment.
+Doctors plan each child’s treatment based on these and other factors:

 Age.
 Infants younger than 12 months and children age 10 and older need more intensive treatments.

 White blood cell counts.
-Children with higher white blood cell counts need more intensive treatments.
-Commonly, white blood cell counts are labeled as higher if they are more than 50,000 per microliter (ml).
+Children with very high white blood cell counts need more intensive treatments.
+Commonly, white blood cell counts are labeled as very high if they are more than 50,000 per microliter (ml).

 Immunophenotyping.
-This test shows the types and amounts of proteins produced (called expressed) by the leukemia cells.
-Knowing if the cancer cells express the proteins more like those of normal white blood cells called B-cells or T-cells will help doctors plan appropriate treatment and is useful to help predict how well treatment will work.
+This test shows the types and amounts of proteins made or expressed by the leukemia cells.
+Knowing if the cancer cells express the proteins more like those of normal white blood cells called B-cells or T-cells will help doctors plan appropriate treatment.
+It is also useful to help predict how well treatment will work.

 Response to early treatment.
-How well treatment works in the first one to four weeks of treatment (determined by examining the child’s blood or bone marrow) may predict the disease’s overall response to treatment.
+How well treatment works in the first 1 to 4 weeks of treatment may predict the leukemia’s overall response to treatment.
+This will be determined by examining the child’s blood or bone marrow regularly.
 Recent studies have shown that some children may need more intense treatment to improve the chance of a cure.
-This includes children whose cancer is not responding well to early treatment or those who have high levels of residual leukemia cells (cells remaining after treatment) at the end of remission induction (see Treatment).
+This includes children whose cancer is not responding well to early treatment or those who have high levels of residual leukemia cells (cells remaining after treatment) at the end of remission induction (see Types of Treatment).